RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The second of the minute from the given date
+The second of the minute from the given date.

-- `date`: The date to extract the current seconds from
+- `date`: The date to extract the current seconds from.

 ```ts
 =SECOND(NOW())